10 Refreshing Non-Alcoholic Cocktail Recipes to Try

 - 5 Tbsp. raw apple cider vinegar

 - 2 cups sparkling water

 - Add half the raspberries to a large bowl and lightly muddle.
 Pour the honey over the raspberries and stir well.
 Cover and put in the refrigerator overnight.

-- Mix in the vinegar the next day, then strain into a large jar.
+- Mix in the vinegar the next day, then use a fine-mesh sieve to strain into a large jar.
 Mash the mixture with the back of a wooden spoon through the sieve to extract all of the liquid.

 - Put in the rest raspberries, mint, and sparkling water.
 Add as much ice as you’d like and stir to combine.

 - 6 medium limes, juiced

 - 2 medium oranges, juiced

 - Add lime juice, orange juice, sugar, and ice to a blender and pulse until well mixed.
 Put into a freezer and leave until firm.